marbeb/public/errors on interfaces [Netmiko, Napalm]/readme.txt

 if not '0 input errors' in interface_counters:

-'0 input errors' to to samo co '10 input errors' wymyslic jak to zrobic
+'0 input errors' to to samo co '10 input errors'  ---->>> błąd poprawiony w 'errors on interface [Netmiko]"